SCOTT GIBREE, PRESIDENT

 Lawrence Masle is a multi-lingual, international marketing and business development advisor based in Amsterdam, The Netherlands.

 With his strong entrepreneurial spirit, he has assisted companies ranging from large established multi-nationals to small young start-ups to expand their businesses on a global basis.
 He has worked for Young & Rubicam in his native New York and served in senior global management roles for Ericsson and Philips.
-Working during the explosive years of mobile telecom has engrained a strong passion for innovation and enabling technologies, and today he lives the reality of working from the mobile office anywhere in the world.
+Working during the explosive years of mobile telecom has ingrained a strong passion for innovation and enabling technologies, and today he lives the reality of working from the mobile office anywhere in the world.

 He has served as Director of International Business Development for Waleli, an innovation accelerator in Amsterdam.
 He has also served on the Marketing faculty of the Management Centre Europe in Brussels.